danielabar/meblog/src/markdown/pretty-sqlite-output-persistently.md

 As developers begin using SQLite more regularly, there's a small but annoying detail: the default query output is difficult to read.
 This post will cover a quick solution to this problem.

+## Accessing the SQLite Session

+Before getting into improving SQLite’s query output, let’s quickly cover how to access a SQLite session.
+You can either use the command `sqlite3 storage/development.sqlite3` to open it directly or take advantage of the shortcut `bin/rails db`, which launches the database shell for the database configured in your `config/database.yml`.
+The `bin/rails db` command is especially useful for working with Rails apps, as it automatically points to the correct database file based on the yaml config file in the project.

 ## The Problem

 Here’s what a query looks like in SQLite's default mode: